debojyotichatterjee9/jsalgos/README.md

 ### Note:
-> The remote has been renamed to "jsalgos" and is not "origin" anymore.
+> This branch is under development